How to Make Microphone Sound Great – 5 Best OBS Filters

 Updated On:

-Having a good microphone is crucial for streaming, but it can be quite expensive.
-That can be an issue for new streamers because the number on the paycheck isn’t very high when you’re starting.
+Having a quality microphone is essential for streaming, but it can be quite costly.
+This can pose a challenge for new streamers, as the paycheck is often not very high when starting out.

-However, you don’t need an uber-expensive mic to sound good, and today, I will teach you how to make microphone sound great on stream.
-Now, the most important factors to consider are:
+However, you don’t need an extremely expensive mic to achieve good sound quality.
+Today, I will teach you how to make your microphone sound great on stream.
+The most important factors to consider are:

-Keep in mind that these tips should work with any microphone you have, so you don’t have to worry about spending hundreds of dollars on professional mics.
+Remember that these tips are applicable to any microphone you own, so you don’t need to spend hundreds of dollars on professional mics.

-Stream Mic Settings That Will 10x Your MIC SOUND!
+Stream Mic Settings That Will Enhance Your MIC SOUND by 10x!
 [OBS & Streamlabs]

-Audio (podcast) form for those of you on the go
+Audio (podcast) format for those of you on the go

 Mic Placement and Positioning